selcouthonism/docker_demo/04-module/express_api.md

 npm install express@5.1.0 body-parser@2.2.0 --save-exact
 ```

+> Note: Express 5 already includes modern body parsing (express.json(), express.urlencoded()), and body-parser is no longer needed in 2025.

 Add start script (**"start": "node src/index.js"**) into package.json to start the Node.js application using npm and start app with:
 ```
 npm start